The St. James Pickleball League

 If you are wondering, "What on earth is pickleball?" it is a wonderful racquet sport that is kind of a hybrid of tennis, badminton and ping pong.
 It is played on a badminton sized court, has a tennis-like net, and players use a whiffle ball and solid, light weight racquets, sort of like oversized ping pong paddles.
 People of all ages enjoy pickleball, which has the excitement of tennis without as much stress on the joints.
 Or, it has all the strategy of ping pong, only bigger.
 Or the enjoyment of badminton, only faster.
 The sport is becoming very, very popular in certain parts of the country.
 Keene's time has come.

-We currently have over 100 people on our emailing list and who are really enjoying the game together.
+We currently have almost 200 people on our emailing list and who are really enjoying the game together.
 If you want to learn more about pickleball, you can visit the USAPA website HERE.